giridhar7889/giridhar7889/README.md

 Gist about me .

 - 🔭 I’m passionate about space technology.
-- 🌱 Learning everyday,currently working on backend development.
+- 🌱 Learning Data structures and algos consistently.
-- 👯 I'm currently working on a blockchain platform and a moblie less payment system .
+- 👯 I'm currently working on a NFT project .
 - 🤔 I’m looking for people to work on some cool stuff.
 - 💬 I am an active memeber of space exploration project group of space generation advisory council.
 - 📫 How to reach me: <a href="mailto:giridhar7889@gmail.com">Let's get in touch !</a>